gbacco5/fluid/README.md

 ## ETA

+Already shipped!
+The documentation is not ready, though.

-Weeks or months, starting March 2018.
+~~Weeks or months, starting March 2018.~~